jbcodeforce/spark-studies/docs/index.md

 * Data is expensive to move so Spark focuses on performing computations over the data, no matter where it resides
 * Provide a unified API for common data analysis tasks
+* It provides a cluster with a manager node and executors.
+It can scale horizontally.
 * Spark includes libraries for SQL and structured data (Spark SQL), machine learning (MLlib), stream processing (Spark Streaming and the newer Structured Streaming), and graph analytics (GraphX)
 * support large-scale machine learning using iterative algorithms that need to make multiple passes over the data.
-* It uses a directed acyclic graph, or DAG, to define the workflow.
+* It uses a directed acyclic graph, or DAG, to define the workflow, that is optimize by a DAG engine.
 * It is built around the Resilient Distributed Dataset (RDD), and Dataset.
 * It is written in Scala, and it is recommended to develop spark apps with scala, even if Python is a viable soluton for POC and prototype.
+* It fast, 100x faster than hadoop MapReduce.

 ## Concepts

 * Spark Applications consist of a driver process and a set of executor processes.
 The driver process runs your main() function, sits on a node in the cluster, and is responsible for three things:

     * maintaining information about the Spark Application
     * responding to a user’s program or input
     * analyzing, distributing, and scheduling work across the executors.